praisanen/snow_ssp/README.md

    - single-scattering co-albedo = 1 - single-scattering albedo
    - asymmetry parameter
    - scattering phase function

+The input data needed for the parameterization include
+   - real part of ice refractive index
+   - imaginary part of ice refractive index
+   - size parameter defined with respect to the snow grain volume-to-projected area equivalent radius

  For more information, please see this publication:

   P. Räisänen, A. Kokhanovsky, G. Guyot, O. Jourdan and T. Nousiainen, 2015:
   Parameterization of single-scattering properties of snow, The Cryosphere,